Trump disbands Kobach-led voter fraud commission after resistance from states

 California Secretary of State Alex Padilla, a Democrat and one of the first state election officials to buck the request, said in a statement that it “is no surprise that a commission founded on a lie of widespread voter fraud proved to be a fraud itself.
 This is why I, and so many other Secretaries of State refused to legitimize this sham commission by refusing to comply with its unprecedented request for private voter data.”

-Former Missouri Secretary of State Jason Kander, who now runs the voting rights group Let America Vote, called the commission un-American in a statement.
+Former Missouri Secretary of State Jason Kander, who nows the voting rights group Let America Vote, called the commission un-American in a statement.
 “President Trump won’t stop lying about voter fraud, or end his assault on voting rights, but today is a good day for democracy,” Kander said.

 In addition to voting rights advocates, Kobach’s rivals for the Kansas governor’s mansion seized on his very public setback on a national stage.